ocelotsloth/ocelotsloth.github.io/_pages/about.md

 - NASA Langley Research Center Intern
 	- Summer of 2016
-	- Responsible for building a Microsoft Sharepoint Application to be used by the Electrical Engineering Branch and the Engineering Directorate to track and budget for software purchases and licenses throughout the fiscal year.
+	- Responsible for building a Microsoft Sharepoint Application to be used by the Electrical Systems Branch and the Engineering Directorate to track and budget for software purchases and licenses throughout the fiscal year.

 ### Certifications